-Kefir is a unique cultured dairy product that is one of the most healing foods on the planet.
+Kefir is a unique cultured dairy product that is one of the most healing foods on the planet – perfect for breakfast!
 Containing healthy strains of friendly bacteria, such as lactobacilli.
 It has incredible medicinal benefits for healing issues like leaky gut, IBS and Crohn’s disease.

 Its unique name comes from the Turkish work “keif”, which means “good feeling”.
 For centuries, it has been used in European and Ayurveda medicine due to the wide variety of conditions it has been known to cure.